CommandBox

 install bx-mysql,bx-derby

 That's it.
-CommandBox knows where to put them and manage them.
+CommandBox knows where to put them and manage them automatically.

-You can also make your CommandBox BoxLang server portable with a server.json
+You can make your CommandBox BoxLang server portable and enterprise-ready with a comprehensive server.json

 file: